-Bhugwan Singh was born in Hoshiarpur, Punjab, India in 1875.
+Bhugwan Singh, a Sikh, was born in Hoshiarpur, Punjab, India in 1875.
 He arrived in Australia in 1899 and lived in the Quambatook, Kerang and District area for the duration of his stay in Australia.
 He was absent from Australia from 1910-11 and again from 1919-23.

 In 1910 Mr E. Ryan built a wagon costing £50 for Cabel (Kabul) and Bhugwan (Bugwan) Singh who were both hawkers and farmers in the Cannie District of Victoria where they raised horses and sheep..
 Cabel had been in partnership with his Uncle Sundah Singh who died on the 5th September 1917 at the age of 56 and had been farming in the area for over 20 years.